Electrokinetic Effects on Flow and Ion Transport in Charge-Patterned Corrugated Nanochannels: Results and discussion

-The selectivity of the ionic flux for our monovalent salt is then calculated by where $-1\le\varsigma\le 1$ and values approaching -1 or 1 indicate channels that are perfectly anion- or cation-selective, respectively.
+where $-1\le\varsigma\le 1$ and values approaching $-1$ or $1$ indicate channels that are perfectly anion- or cation-selective, respectively.

-The right panels in figure~\ref{fig:ion_fluxes} plot the ionic current for different choices of $\varphi$.
-For the symmetric surface charge placement case ($\varphi=\pi/2$; figure~\ref{fig:ion_fluxes}(f)), the surfaces of the narrow part of the channel are positively charged, which generates a negative current for transitional values of $\Pi$; along the constrictions, the counterion clouds obstruct the passage of coions.
-In the approach to the transition, moving toward values of $\Pi/(2\tilde{l}_\mathrm{D})^2\lesssim 1$, the concentration-normalised ionic current is initially similar for all screening lengths until it begins to fan out as a charged species gains favor in passing through the narrowing.
-This simultaneously enhances the selectivity of the current -- shown in the inset of figure \ref{fig:ion_fluxes}(f) -- with the most effective filtering achieved for large $\tilde{l}_\mathrm{D}$, reaching $|\varsigma|\gtrapprox 0.9$.
-As $\Pi/(2\tilde{l}_\mathrm{D})^2$ is further increased into Regime III, the selectivity of the ionic current rapidly decreases.
-We rationalise this as follows: In the pressure-gradient-dominated regime, friction along the boundaries first strips counter-ions from the constrictions and eventually, when flow rates become large enough, also from the troughs, achieving plug-like flow of the electrolyte.
+The right panels in Fig.~\ref{fig:Fig11} plot the ionic current for different choices of $\varphi$.
+For the case of symmetric surface charge placement ($\varphi=\pi/2$; Fig.~\ref{fig:Fig11}(f)), the boundaries of the narrow part of the channel are positively charged, which generates a negative current for transitional values of $\Pi$; along the constrictions, the counterion clouds obstruct the passage of coions.
+In approaching the transition, moving toward values of $\Pi/(2\tilde{l}_\mathrm{D})^2\lesssim 1$, the concentration-normalized ionic current is initially similar for all screening lengths until it begins to fan out as one of the charged species gains favor in passing through the narrowing.
+This simultaneously enhances the selectivity of the current, shown in the inset of Fig.~\ref{fig:Fig11}(f), with the most effective filtering achieved for large $\tilde{l}_\mathrm{D}$, reaching $|\varsigma|\gtrapprox 0.9$.
+As $\Pi/(2\tilde{l}_\mathrm{D})^2$ is further increased into Regime II, the selectivity of the ionic current rapidly decreases.
+We rationalize this as follows: In the pressure-gradient-dominated regime, friction along the boundaries first strips counter-ions from the constrictions and eventually, when flow rates become large enough, also from the troughs, achieving plug-like flow of the electrolyte.
 We note that the dynamics for $\varphi=\pi/2$ are symmetric with respect to the sign of $\Pi$.